ChristopheSim/Barathon/README.md

 ## To Do
 The project is not finished.
 There is improvement to make and another functions to implements.
 This is a non exhaustive list of modifications possible:
- * create an GUI for a barman to create a bar in our system.
+ * create a CLI for a barman to create a bar in our system (manipulate food, drinks, place);
- * add choice in the user GUI.
+ * add choice in the user CLI;
  * develop the search strategies (we can find example in the `DB.java`).

- *
+We would like to respect the codage convention explained upper.
+We didn't have enough time to have a project respecting this conventions.